 Currently the fourth most widely spoken language in the world, it is predicted that by 2030 Spanish will be the world's second most widely spoken language, after Chinese.
 A Spanish major is very much in demand in the United States today in many professional arenas, and may be combined with other majors such as business, international relations, education, and political science, among many others.
 Students can earn a major or a minor in Spanish taking courses in language, literature, culture, and professional studies.
 Comprehension, reading, speaking, and writing are taught at all levels.

-Related Major & Minors: International Business, International Relations
+Related Major & Minors: International Business, History, Politics, and Global Affairs

 Wesleyan graduates enter the workforce with unique qualifications, often combining major and minor programs in ways that separate them from other job-seeking candidates.
 Double major combinations which include Spanish are popular among students also studying political science, international relations, international business, and biology.